 Supported file systems: FAT, exFAT, NTFS, Ext2, Ext3, and Ext4 | Supported file formats: less than 100 | Price: Recuva is free, but you can pay $19.95 to upgrade to Recuva Professional

-The glory days of Recuva might be over considering this once extremely popular and well-rated SD card recovery application hasn’t been updated since 2016, but that doesn’t mean Recuva isn’t worth your time anymore.
+The glory days of Recuva might be over considering this once extremely popular and well-rated file recovery application hasn’t been updated since 2016, but that doesn’t mean Recuva isn’t worth your time anymore.
 When it comes to simpler data recovery jobs, Recuva is still a fantastic option because it can restore an unlimited number of files free of charge.
-Just make sure to pay attention during its installation because it may come bundled with all kinds of crappy software.
+For a comprehensive software test, refer to our Recuva full review here.

 3. R-Studio (Windows, Mac, Linux)

-R-Studio is an advanced memory card and flash drive recovery solution that supports virtually all Windows, Mac, and Linux file systems you may come across.
+R-Studio is an advanced memory card recovery solution that supports virtually all Windows, Mac, and Linux file systems you may come across.
 It also runs on all of the three operating systems we’ve just mentioned, so you can perform the recovery on just about any laptop or desktop you want.
 Just keep in mind that each platform requires a separate license, so you better carefully evaluate your purchase decision before you finalize your order.
+You can check our complete R-Studio software test here.

 Supported file systems: FAT(FAT12,FAT16,FAT32), exFAT, NTFS, NTFS5, ext2/ext3, HFS+, ReFS | Supported file formats: over 1,000 | Price: $69.95 a month or $99.95 a year (the free version can recover up to 2 GB)

 EaseUS Data Recovery Wizard has been around since 2004, collecting hundreds of positive reviews from users and professional reviewers alike.
 The free version of this SanDisk recovery software can retrieve up to 2 GB of data, and it supports more than 1,000 file formats.
-You can use EaseUS Data Recovery Wizard to address all kinds of data loss scenarios, including deletion, formatting, and file system corruption, among others.
+You can use the tool to address all kinds of data loss scenarios, including deletion, formatting, and file system corruption, among others.
+For a more in-depth analysis and our user experience, check EaseUS Data Recovery review here.

 With over 3 million customers around the world, Stellar Data Recovery is a stellar choice when it comes to all kinds of data loss scenarios involving logical damage.
 The tool has a highly intuitive user interface, and it boasts the ability to retrieve data even from RAID 0, 5, and 6 arrays.
 The setup process is breezy, but scanning can take some time, so be patient and don’t interrupt it unless you absolutely have to.